nm-ann/nm-ann.github.io/index.md

+**For any issues with the Yamim Noraim Machzor app, please send an email to noam.annenberg@gmail.com**

 **Privacy Policy**

 Noam Annenberg built the Yamim Noraim Machzor app as a Free app.
 This SERVICE is provided by Noam Annenberg at no cost and is intended for use as is.